-MOVED BY Councillor Danny Hill and SECONDED BY Councillor Yvon LeBlanc that the Minutes of November 16th, 2016 be accepted as circulated.
+MOVED BY Councillor Danny Hill and SECONDED BY Councillor Carl Deveau that the Minutes of April 21st, 2018 be accepted as circulated.

-MOVED BY Deputy Warden Nil Doucet and SECONDED BY Councillor Carl Deveau that the Minutes of December 7th, 2016 be accepted as circulated.
+MOVED BY Councillor Yvon LeBlanc and SECONDED BY Councillor Eric Pothier that the Minutes of April 4th, 2018 be accepted as circulated.

 5) Business Arising from Previous Meetings

 6) Warden’s Activity Report – Warden Ronnie LeBlanc